-- Representatives and Ties in Standings See 4.1.11. (a) - (1) The team that won from the other(s) during the season gets the berth, or - (2) If the teams split during the regular season, the approved tie breaking system shall be used (See 4.1.11.) - (b) Reporting Playoff Qualifiers - For reporting potential qualifiers to state playoffs, conference presidents are required to submit the appropriate information on the NCHSAA website immediately upon conclusion of the regular season. - The information includes overall won-loss record and winning percentage for all conference (1)schools.
+- (a) Representatives and Ties in Standings See 4.1.11. - (1) The team that won from the other(s) during the season gets the berth, or - (2) If the teams split during the regular season, the approved tie breaking system shall be used (See 4.1.11.) - (b) Reporting Playoff Qualifiers For reporting potential qualifiers to state playoffs, conference presidents are required to submit the appropriate information on the NCHSAA website immediately upon conclusion of the regular season. - (1) The information includes overall won-loss record and winning percentage for all conference schools.
 This must be submitted prior to the appropriate deadlines.
-The overall winning percentage and finish in conference standings will be considered when determining which schools qualify for wild-card berths in playoffs. - (2)Upon conclusion of the conference tournament, the conference president will immediately submit the adjusted overall records of all teams.
-These are the records that will be listed on the brackets themselves when playoff qualifiers are posted. - Failure to comply with the initial reporting procedure may result in a penalty to the conference.
-(3) - Check the NCHSAA website for additional information.
-(4) - (c) Qualifiers - See 4.1.17 (Playoff Berths/Qualification) for selection criteria. - (d) Seeding - See 4.1.18. - Brackets and Schedule In all classifications, games are played on the home field of the higher seed. (e) - (f) Playoff Brackets - Will be posted on the NCHSAA Website once seeding is complete.
-Women Mon - Schedule: (g)
+The overall winning percentage and finish in conference standings will be considered when determining which schools qualify for wild-card berths in playoffs. - (2) Upon conclusion of the conference tournament, the conference president will immediately submit the adjusted overall records of all teams.
+These are the records that will be listed on the brackets themselves when playoff qualifiers are posted. - (3) Failure to comply with the initial reporting procedure may result in a penalty to the conference. - (4) Check the NCHSAA website for additional information. - (c) Qualifiers See 4.1.17 (Playoff Berths/Qualification) for selection criteria. - (d) Seeding See 4.1.18. - (e) Brackets and Schedule In all classifications, games are played on the home field of the higher seed. - (f) Playoff Brackets Will be posted on the NCHSAA Website once seeding is complete.

-luie: Men women
+(g) Schedule: Men Women

 Reporting deadline October 26, 11:59 p.m.
 May 9, 11:59 p.m.

 Seeding October 27 May 10

 First round October 30 May 13

 Second round November 2 May 16

 Third round November 6 May 20

 Fourth round November 9 May 23

 Regional November 14 May 28

 State Championship November 17-18 May 31 - June 1

-1 11 1 1 1 1 1 1 1